convenia/Pigeon/docs/BASICS.md

  ```

 ## Consume
-To consume a queue you can use the `queue` method to setup the consumer followed by `callback` and `fallback`
+To consume a queue you can call the `queue` method to setup the consumer followed by `callback` and `fallback`
-to respectively setup a callback and a fallback and the `wait`:
+to setup a callback and a fallback and the `wait`:

 ```php
 use Pigeon;